{{flagHref}}

 Related Industrial Products

-• Semiconductors: Used in the manufacture of computer chips, sensors and solar cells.
+• Semiconductors: Used in the manufacture of computer chips, sensors, and solar cells.

 Frequently Asked Questions

-How is silicon extracted from the earth?
+How is silicon extracted from the Earth?

-Is silicon a metal or a non-metal?
+Is silicon a metal or non-metal?

-Why is silicon used in solar cells?
+Why is silicon used in solar panels?

 Can silicon be used in the production of alloys?